Find out more about Tai Chi and Qigong.

 Both Qigong and Tai Chi are part of what are known as the "internal arts".
-Originating in ancient China, these arts emphasize cultivating our inner energy (qi), harmonizing mind and body, and achieving balance with the natural world.
+Originating in ancient China, these arts emphasize cultivating our inner energy (qi), harmonizing mind and body, and achieving balance with the outside world.

 Qigong, meaning "energy skill" provides the body of exercises for the internal arts.
 The practice aims to increase energy (qi) and therefore vitality, general health, strength and the immune system.